Accessibility Statement

 What we’re doing to improve accessibility

-We have made the following improvements in October/November 2022:
+To confirm, we have made the following improvements in July/August/September 2024:

 We understand that maintaining an accessible website is an ongoing project and are working to resolve identified accessibility issues which are within our control.
 We continue to improve the accessibility of documents and pages, prioritising those that are viewed most often.